ryomoro/STORES_payment_sdk_ios/README_en.md

 Thanks for showing interest in CoineyKit.
 We work hard to make it as easy to integrate as possible, but if you have any issues at all, please create a ticket using our [Issue Tracker](https://github.com/Coiney-SDK/CoineyKit-iOS/issues).

+## Announcement: Service Name Change from Coiney to STORES Terminal ( 2020-04-27 )

+Starting April 27, 2020, Coiney Inc. will change the name of its cashless store service, Coiney, to STORES Terminal.

+The SDK will be renamed to "STORES Terminal SDK" in a future release, but the latest version of the SDK will continue to be available as "CoineyKit".

 -------

 # Example Application